daveroverts/bmac/README.md

 # Features
 - Uses [Vatsim Connect](https://vatsimnetwork.github.io/documentation/connect)
+- A option is available to use a different OAuth2 provider.

 # Installing
 Before you begin, make sure you have a server to run everything on.
 For local development, I use [Laravel Homestead](https://laravel.com/docs/master/homestead).